okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 Create a `_Scenes` folder.

 Game assets are `a piece of media for the game`.
 This could be sounds, scripts or models etc.

+#### Prefabs

+Stores several objects together.
+An example `prefab` is the frog which contains the 3d model, the texture and the animation together.